absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 branch prediction.

-Going back to the code from earlier, you can see, any branch predictor worth its salt would predict that path B would be executed.
-In a few cases path A will be executed instead, but will be vastly more expensive.
+Going back to the code from earlier, you can see, any branch predictor worth its salt would predict that path B, the else section, would be executed.
+In a few cases path A will be executed instead, but will be vastly more expensive, resulting in a pipeline flush.

 ## Branchless Programming
 "Branchless programming", is perhaps too big a promise, in all but the simplest cases, it will be